wout/rosetta/README.md

 ```

 🗒️ **Note:** The default locale is used by the compiler to define the ruling set
 of locale keys.
-This means if one of the other available locales is missing
+This means that if one of the other available locales is missing
 some of the keys found in the key set of the default locale, the compiler will
 complain.
-So every available locale will need to have all the keys from the
+So every available locale will need to have the exactr same key set as
-default locale.
+the default locale.

 ### `available_locales`
 Defines all the available locales, including the default locale.
 The default